codewithleader/hero-app/README.md

   - Tests with the queryParameters.
   - Mock of functions and requireActual.
 - Tests in the Navbar.
-- Tests in the LoginComponent.
+- Tests in the LoginScreen.
+- Tests in HeroScreen.